gmdfalk/blockify/README.md

 blockify
 ========

+Mute Spotify advertisements.
-Mute songs on spotify.
-Depends on the wnck library.
+Works with both the Linux and Wine version of Spotify but depends on the wnck library.

-Optionally, there is a ui you can use, by calling ./blockify-ui

 Installation
 -------------

-Blockify can be installed anywhere, and is super easy to get started!
 Simply clone or download this repository into any folder and run `./blockify`.
-Initially no block list that is 'shipped' will install by default, however we do have an example in blockify_list.
-This example Blockify list can be installed by calling (from the Blockify folder)
+No blocklist will be installed by default but you can find a basic
+example in the installation/clone directory.
+To use it, copy it to your $HOME:

 ``` bash
 cp blockify_list ~/.blockify_list
 ```

+Optionally, there is a GUI you can use, by calling ./blockify-ui

 Usage
 ------